SijWoo/EmbeddedLinux-Guide/README.md

 ```
 in two separate programs, it's highly likely dereferencing this register in one process will map to a different physical address than in another process.

 One option I found was to create a kernel driver.
 There are char, block, and network types.
-This seams like a deep rabbit hole that I currently don't want to deal with so I'll jump into it at a later time.
+This seems like a deep rabbit hole that I currently don't want to deal with so I'll jump into it at a later time.

 Other options are calling read/write functions from stdio or call ioctl.
 Read/write functions only allows half-duplex communication so read and writes cannot be simultaneous.
 For full-duplex, you need to use ioctl.
 Ioctl let's you choose your input parameters for freedom of creating your own drivers.
 Either way, I don't like these options because there's a lot of latency and overhead.
 As an embedded engineer, it bothers me that the system cannot be truly real-time.
 For actual pin control, I've decided I can just use the CM4 core with an RTOS.